quantummaid/httpmaid/docs/12_UseCases/4_AdvancedTopics.md

 Request Body    --->    Map<String, Object>    --->    Domain Object
 ```
 If we now want to include other aspect of the request (headers, query parameters,
-path parameters, authentication data, etc.), we can enrich the intermediate
+path parameters, authentication data, etc.), we can enrich the request
 map with exactly this data.
 The resulting workflow would look like
 this:
 ```